oppia/oppiabot/README.md

     * **Permissions & events** is located lower down the page and will depend on what data you want the bot to have access to.
 Currently, the bot requires read and write access to issues and pull requests and read-only access to the file in the path `.github/stale.yml`.
     If, for example, you only enable issue events, you will not be able to listen on pull request webhooks with the bot.

 7. Download the private key.
 It will be a `.pem` file.
-Move it to the root directory.
+Move it to the root directory of the project.
 As long as it's in the root directory, it will be automatically detected regardless of the filename.

 8. Edit `.env` and set `APP_ID` to the ID of the app you just created.
 The App ID can be found in your app settings page here.